tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 #### Controllers

 - Controller classes include basic logic for performing CRUD operations on the object.
-   - Controllers are responsible for setting all variables for the view, including select options.
+   - Controllers are responsible for setting all variables for the view, generally including select options derived from data.

 #### Views

 - Views should not include complex logical processing.
    - Conditionals should be controlled by pundit policy calls where applicable.
    - Conditionals may also use presence or otherwise of variables set in the controller.
+   - Views should use model constants such as enums to generate select options directly.
+Use human_enum_name from app/models/application_record.rb to provide the translations.
    - Views should include i18n translations for all user facing text, including:
       - flash error messages
       - select options